 In full: Sony Xperia 1 II review

-[Note: This phone model is not available in Australia as Sony has discontinued the Xperia line Down Under.]
+[Note: This phone model is not available in Australia.]

 Xiaomi's penta-camera Mi Note 10 is a phone with a 108MP sensor, Made by Samsung and expected to feature in the Galaxy S20 Ultra, it's is a world-first, toppling resolution records and packing more pixels than virtually any DSLR or mirrorless cameras – let alone any smartphone.
 Just like the 48MP cameras in our list, the Mi Note 10 uses quad-pixel technology, or ‘pixel binning’ to grab standard shots.
 This technique combines four pixels into one, so a 48MP sensor would create a 12MP image, and the 108MP sensor on the Mi Note 10 produces a 27MP image.
 When the light is right, however, you can ramp up the resolution and capture full 108MP images for jaw droppingly detailed shots – nothing else comes close to the Mi Note 10 in this respect.
 The main camera nails it, and in good light, beats out the competition in many respects, albeit with a characteristically cool shot.
 The reason this megapixel-tastic phone isn’t higher on our list is because the additional cameras can be inconsistent.
 While we love the fact it packs an optical 2x zoom, 5x zoom and an ultra-wide angle, as well as a dedicated macro camera, if quality if your focus, shoot with the main 108MP module most of the time.

 Accessories for your camera phone

 • The best add-on lenses for iPhone and Android phones

 • Best selfie sticks for your smartphone

 • The best gimbals for your iPhone, GoPro and camera